 - I don't recommend making elote dip in advance: Once you mix all of the ingredients together, the corn kernels will start to give up their water, so you might lose out on some of the creamy texture.

-- Store leftovers in an airtight container in the refrigerator for up to 2 days: Do not freeze elote dip.
+- To store leftovers: Place in an airtight container in the refrigerator for up to 2 days.
+Do not freeze elote dip.

 Yes! you can use frozen corn to make elote dip!
 This is a great way to enjoy this cold Mexican dip when fresh corn isn't in season.
 Thaw it in the refrigerator first, then make sure it is drained well before mixing with the other ingredients.